artsy/gravitype/README.md

  ╚═════╝ ╚═╝  ╚═╝╚═╝  ╚═╝  ╚═══╝  ╚═╝   ╚═╝      ╚═╝   ╚═╝     ╚══════╝
 ```

 Typing support for Gravity, Artsy’s Core API.
 It’s not actually bound to Gravity, though, it’s more of a Mongoid addon
 that needs finishing and some more generalization to be useful to other projects.

+It’s current main focus is to provide type information about payloads to clients such as [metaphysics].
+It does this by
+providing type information of model properties exported through the use of `json_fields`, including the various scopes,
+such as `all`, `short`, etc, such that the clients using these interfaces can only use the properties actually provided.

+Additionally it can be used as a starting point for various other type information related tasks, such as validating
+existing and incoming data.

 ## Status